Shawn-Nichol/AndroidKotlinGuide/ArchitectureComponents/LiveData.md

   }
 }
 ```
-The observe() method passes teh LifecycleOwner associated with the fragment's view as the first arguemtn. doing sodenotes that this observer is bound to the Lifecycle object associated with the owner
+The observe() method passes the LifecycleOwner associated with the fragment's view as the first arguemnt.
+Doing so denotes that this observer is bound to the Lifecycle object associated with the owner.
-- If the Lifecycle object is not ina active state, then the observer isn't called even if the value changes.
+- If the Lifecycle object is not in a active state, then the observer isn't called even if the value changes.
-- After the Lifecycle object is destroyed, the observer is automatically removed.
+- After the Lifecycle boject is destoyed, the observer is automatically removed.

-The fact that LiveData objects are lifecycle-aware means that you can share them between multiple activities, fragments, and services.
-To keep the example simple, you ca implement the LiveData class as a Singleton as follows.
+The fact that LiveData objects are lifecycle-aware means that you can share them between multiple activites, fragments and servies.
+To keep the example simple, you can implement the LiveData class as a Singleto as follows.
 ```
 class StockLiveData(symbol: String) : LiveData<BigDcimal>() {
   private val stockManager: StockManager = StockManager(symbol)